ringcentral/ringcentral-api-docs/docs/team-messaging/manual/webhooks.md

-# Posting messages via a Glip Webhook URL
+# Posting messages via an Incoming Webhook URL

 There are two primary ways one can post a message to a team.
-Either developers can post directly via the REST API, or they can post via Glip Webhook URL.
+Either developers can post directly via the REST API, or they can post via an Incoming Webhook URL.

-## Why use a Glip Webhook URL to post a message?
+## Why use an Incoming Webhook URL to post a message?

-A Glip Webhook URL is a mechanism designed specifically for enabling external service providers to post messages into a specific team without having to also worry about authentication.
-For example, suppose you want to convert a webhook notification emitted by the issue tracking system Jira into a Glip message, and have that Glip message delivered to a specific team?
+An Incoming Webhook URL is a mechanism designed specifically for enabling external service providers to post messages into a specific team without having to also worry about authentication.
+For example, suppose you want to convert a webhook notification emitted by the issue tracking system Jira into a message, and have that message delivered to a specific team?
 To do this, one would:

-1. Generate a Glip Webhook URL (via RingCentral App, or via the RingCentral API)
+1. Generate an Incoming Webhook URL (via RingCentral App, or via the RingCentral API)
-2. Copy and paste the Glip Webhook URL into Jira where one configures webhook notifications
+2. Copy and paste the Incoming Webhook URL into Jira where one configures webhook notifications

-Then, when a webhook is triggered in Jira, Jira will post a JSON event payload to the configured Glip Webhook URL.
-Upon receiving the webhook, Glip will convert the event into a message and post it to the Glip Webhook's corresponding team.
+Then, when a webhook is triggered in Jira, Jira will post a JSON event payload to the configured Incoming Webhook URL.
+Upon receiving the webhook, RingCentral will convert the event into a message and post it to the Incoming Webhook's corresponding team.

-## How to create a Glip Webhook URL
+## How to create an Incoming Webhook URL

 ### Using RingCentral App

-There are two ways to create a Glip Webhook URL.
+There are two ways to create an Incoming Webhook URL.
 The first and most common method involves using the RingCentral App, navigating to the team into which you wish to receive messages, and clicking "Add Apps" from the conversation menu.

 <img src="../add-apps.png" class="img-fluid">